smatiolids/airline-ai-agent/README.md

-# Airline AI Agent with Langflow and DataStax Astra
+# Airline AI Agent with Langflow and DataStax Astra DB

 Follow the instructions in YouTube:

 - Database setup
 - Creating Langflow

 ## Database Setup